 This is our household’s new gold standard brownie.
-I have deleted all other brownie recipes; this “Minimalist” recipe by Mark Bittman is the “one true brownie” — perfect and fudgey (not cakey), easy to make, and all ingredients are typically in our pantry.
+This “Minimalist” recipe by Mark Bittman is fudgey (not cakey), easy to make, and all ingredients are typically in our pantry.
 I substituted dark cocoa powder (Double Dutch by King Arthur) for 3 to 4 oz of melted chocolate.
 Regular cocoa powder would be too light.
 A glaze or frosting is not needed.
 They’re even good eaten stone cold out of the fridge.
 I also changed the directions so that this recipe is now a “one bowl” method.

 - Mark Bittman says, “As long as you keep the flour to a minimum and don’t add chemical leavening like baking powder, you will produce a true and beautiful brownie.”